string(103) "/blog-posts/the-competitive-advantage-of-a-neurodiverse-creative-sector-by-rosie-higgins-unquiet-media/" Skip to main content

 About Rosie Higgins

-Rosie Higgins is director of Fields Park Productions, film and TV arm of the Fields Park Media Group, and Unquiet Media, a unique production and consultancy company specialising in themes of psychology, with her expertise and experience intersecting both media production (where she’s worked for 10+ years) and cognitive science (M.Phil. in Psychoanalysis, MSc in Psychology).
+Rosie Higgins is director of Fields Park Productions, film and TV arm of the Fields Park Media Group, and Unquiet Media, a unique production and consultancy company specialising in themes of psychology.
+Her expertise and experience intersects both media production (where she’s worked for 10+ years) and cognitive science (M.Phil. in Psychoanalysis, MSc in Psychology).